Why should I consider massage therapy?

 Am I expected to talk during the massage?

 If you wish to have silence, you should say so at the beginning of the treatment.
 I may, however, require verbal information pertinent to health findings during your treatment.
 However, many people enjoy talking during their massage or have questions throughout their massage.
 Please feel free to ask any questions throughout and please express any discomfort you might experience during your massage.
 I want your feedback!

 I bruise easily; can I still get a massage?

-It is important to let me know (this should be asked on the health history form you will asked to fill out on your first visit).
+It is important to let me know (this should be asked on the health history form you will be asked to fill out on your first visit).
 Massage therapy is not recommended for people who suffer from hemophilia and certain other blood and clotting disorders.
 But for most people, bruising is able to be avoided during massage.
 The techniques I use are very efficient at removing knots and trigger points without leaving bruises.